ai-mcpx/mcpx/README.md

 - `io.github.domdomegg/my-cool-mcp` you must login to GitHub as `domdomegg`, or be in a GitHub Action on domdomegg's repos
 - `me.adamjones/my-cool-mcp` you must prove ownership of `adamjones.me` via DNS or HTTP challenge

+## API Documentation

+The API is documented using Swagger/OpenAPI.
+This page provides a complete reference of all endpoints with request/response schemas and examples, and allows you to test the API directly from your browser.

+### Key Endpoints

+- `GET /v0/servers` - List all registered servers with pagination
+- `GET /v0/servers/{id}` - Get details of a specific server by ID
+- `PUT /v0/servers/{id}` - Update a specific server by ID
+- `DELETE /v0/servers/{id}` - Delete a specific server by ID
+- `POST /v0/publish` - Publish a new server to the registry

+The `PUT /v0/servers/{id}` endpoint allows updating server details including version information.
+When updating a version, it must be greater than the existing version to maintain version ordering.

+**Note**: The `DELETE /v0/servers/{id}` endpoint permanently removes a server from the registry.
+This action cannot be undone.

+## Configuration

+The service can be configured using environment variables.
+See [.env.example](./.env.example) for details.

 ## More documentation

 See the [docs](./docs) folder for more details if your question has not been answered here!